colonyos/pycolonies/README.md

 # Introduction
-This repo contains [Colonies](https://github.com/colonyos/colonies) Python SDK, making it possible to implement Colonies executors in Python.
+This repo contains [Colonies](https://github.com/colonyos/colonies) Python SDK, making it possible to implement Colonies Executors in Python.

 # Installation
 Note that the SDK has only be tested on Linux and MacOS.